gollum18/enterprise-db-systems-labs/README.md

 # enterprise-db-systems-labs
-Labs for cis 611: Enterprise Database Systems and Processsing
+Labs for CIS 611: Enterprise Database Systems and Processsing